RMS Queen Mary: Conversion

 The second-class lounges were expanded to the sides of the ship and used for banqueting.
 On R deck, the first-class dining room was reconfigured and subdivided into two banquet venues, the Royal Salon and the Windsor Room.
 The second-class dining room was subdivided into kitchen storage and a crew mess hall, while the third-class dining room was initially used as storage and crew space.

-Also on R deck, the first-class Victorian Turkish bath complex, the 1930s equivalent to a spa, was removed.
+Also on R deck, the first-class Victorian Turkish baths complex, the 1930s equivalent to a spa, was removed.
 The second-class pool was removed and its space initially used for office space, while the first-class swimming pool was open for viewing by hotel guests and visitors.
 Because of modern safety codes and the compromised structural soundness of the area directly below, the swimming pool could not be used for swimming after the conversion, although it was filled with water until the late 1980s.
 Today the pool can only be seen on guided tours and from the first class entrance on R deck.
 No second-class, third-class or crew cabins remain intact aboard the ship today.